 Thirdly, what if I took up the course of my choice, made a mistake, lived a miserable life and stressed my parents?
 But I was not given an option!

 I will always remember my work experience after I passed the board exam.
-But never did I expect to land a job in the planning and design division of the department of public works and highways as I plotted and drafted perspective plans of the surveyed roads and bridges and only ended up a domestic engineer who tutored mathematics for my kids!
+But never did I expect to land a first job in the government particularly in the Planning and Design Division of the Department of Public Works and Highways.
+I plotted and drafted perspective plans of the surveyed roads and bridges and only ended up a domestic engineer who tutored mathematics for my kids!

 *Alhamdulillah – All praise be to God